romzorus/dux-standard/README.md

 <img src="img/dux.png" width="25%">
 </div>

-# The goal
-Instead of having one big automation tool (meaning configuration management or orchestration tool) trying to handle all scenarios (be scalable, performant, handle local and remote hosts through this protocol or this one, be compliant with this security standard and this one...), we prefer to build one flexible automation *engine* (the [duxcore](https://crates.io/crates/duxcore) crate) and make it as easy as possible to embed in a codebase already adapted to one's specific need.

-This repository contains one implementation example : the standard version.
+This repository contains one example of implementation of the [duxcore](https://crates.io/crates/duxcore) crate : the standard version.
 It is the simplest use case : one binary on a host which applies configurations (task lists) to remote hosts.

 <div align="center">
 <img src="img/standard-illustration.png" width="60%">